DeepBlueRobotics/onshape-to-robot/docs/source/config.rst

 *optional*

-Prepends a string to the paths of STL files.
+Prepends a string to the paths of mesh files.
 This is helpful for ROS users as they often need to specify their ``robot_description`` package.

 ``addDummyBaseLink``